juliaguida/oystercard/pills/getters_and_setters.md

 end
 ```

-Note that in general we want to minimize the number of public reader and writer methods that a class exposes.
-In general we want our classes internal state to be kept internal; we want to minimize the outside world's knowledge of our internal state, because we don't want other classes to become dependent on it.
+Note that in general we want to minimise the number of public reader and writer methods that a class exposes.
+In general we want our classes internal state to be kept internal; we want to minimise the outside world's knowledge of our internal state, because we don't want other classes to become dependent on it.
 We want other classes to depend on our public interface, as expressed through the methods we expose publicly, in order to ensure a loose coupling between classes so that when classes change the way they represent their internal state that we don't break the entire overarching system that is relying on them.

-There is a further shorthand that one can use that combines the properties of 'attr_reader' and 'attr_writer'.
-It is called 'attr_accessor' and should be used sparingly.
+There is a further shorthand that one can use that combines the properties of `attr_reader` and `attr_writer`.
+It is called `attr_accessor` and should be used sparingly.
 We can use it to further simplify the example class shown above:

 ```ruby
 class Foo